One Toke Over the (State) Line: Constitutional Limits on 'Pot Tourism' Restrictions

 Samford University - Cumberland School of Law

 Treating purchasers of a legal product differently based on state residency implicates constitutional doctrines that limit a state’s ability to discriminate against nonresidents.
-This essay examines the Colorado recommendation in light of two of those doctrines: the Privileges and Immunities Clause of Article IV, Section 2; and the Dormant Commerce Clause Doctrine (DCCD).
+This essay is the first to examine the Colorado recommendation in light of two of those doctrines: the Privileges and Immunities Clause of Article IV, section 2 and the dormant Commerce Clause doctrine (DCCD).
 At first glance, Colorado’s facially discriminatory law appears to be almost certainly unconstitutional under current doctrine.
-I will argue in the remainder of this essay, however, that Colorado could put forth compelling arguments that its law passes constitutional muster.
-Part II briefly describes the Task Force’s recommendation and its subsequent adoption by the legislature.
-In Part III, I analyze the Colorado nonresident purchase limit under both the Privileges and Immunities Clause of Article IV and the DCCD.
-A brief conclusion follows in Part IV, which also suggests a role the federal government could play to remove considerable, though not all, constitutional doubt from state regulations of pot tourism.
+I will argue in the remainder of this essay, however, that Colorado can put forth compelling arguments that its law passes constitutional muster, especially in light of the recent Department of Justice memorandum clarifying its enforcement priorities in light of state legalization.
+The essay also suggests a role the federal government could play to remove considerable, though not all, constitutional doubt from state regulations of pot tourism.

 Keywords: marijuana, Colorado, pot tourism, legalization, Privileges and Immunities Clause, Dormant Commerce Clause Doctrine, Amendment 64, discrimination, Maine v.
 Taylor, McBurney